service: business case design

 I built journey maps for Employers and Youth to understand feelings, pain points and opportunities of our potential users.

-2. Comprehensive competitive audit
+2. Competitive audit

 To understand competitors’ value proposition & operating model, and establish what were NIWL differentiators I conducted a competitive audit identifying key competitors, their value proposition and operating model: